Enoch

 Enoch is the subject of many Jewish and Christian traditions.
-He was considered the author of the Book of Enoch and also called the scribe of judgment.
-In the New Testament, Enoch is referenced in the Gospel of Luke, the Epistle to the Hebrews, and in the Epistle of Jude, the last of which also quotes from it.
-In the Catholic Church, Eastern Orthodoxy, and Oriental Orthodoxy, he is venerated as a saint.
-In Islam, Enoch is identified with Idris (Arabic: إدريس, romanized: ʾIdrīs) and is considered a prophet.
+He was considered the author of the Book of Enoch and also called the scribe of judgement.
+In the New Testament, the Gospel of Luke, the Epistle to the Hebrews, and the Epistle of Jude all reference Enoch, the last of which also quotes from the Book of Enoch.
+In the Catholic Church, Eastern Orthodoxy, and Oriental Orthodoxy, he is venerated as a Saint.

-The name of Enoch (Hebrew: חֲנוֹךְ Ḥănōḵ) derives from the Hebrew root חנך (ḥ-n-ḵ), meaning to train, initiate, dedicate, inaugurate, with חֲנוֹךְ/חֲנֹךְ (Ḥănōḵ) being the imperative form of the verb.
+Etymology

+Several etymologies have been proposed for the name Enoch (חֲנוֹךְ Ḥănōḵ).
+Philo of Alexandria proposed it meant "your grace" (from Hebrew ḥēn, while Jerome derived it from the verb (ḥ-n-ḵ), meaning to train, initiate, dedicate, inaugurate, giving a meaning "dedicated".
+Modern scholars have proposed meanings including "follower", "inaugurated", and "wise" or "clever".